xsabatox/teaching101/assessment2.md

 * Perform a sound spectrogram analysis to investigate the recorded acoustic signals.
 * Develop a research project about animal acoustic signaling.

+##Grading policy
+* __Mid term exam:__ This will be an exam with ten open questions about the content covered in weeks 1, 2 and 3. _This will represent 25% of the final grade._
+* __Peer reviewed article discussion:__ Students will be organized in groups and must present to the class three articles on bioacoustics.
+Some interesting topics are: recording and spectral analyses methods, census methods, behavior descriptions and literature reviews.
+Each group will have 10 minutes for presentation and an additional 5 minutes to answer questions about their articles. _This will represent 20% of the final grade._
+* __Research project:__ Students will be organized in groups and will have to develop a bioacoustics study.
+They will have to review the scientific literature, design an experiment, record acoustic signals, perform an spectrogram analysis and present their results to the class.
+Each group will have 20 minutes for presentation and an additional 10 minutes to answer questions about their studies. _This will represent 30% of the final grade._
+* __Final exam:__ This will be an exam with ten open questions about the content covered in weeks 4, 5 and 6. _This will represent 25% of the final grade._

 ##Schedule